 To honor Clemente the Pirates declared July 24, 1970 as "Roberto Clemente Night".
 Tons of his Puerto Rican fans traveled to Three Rivers Stadium wearing their Clemente gear.
 The Pirates held a ceremony where Clemente received a scroll of 300,000 signatures from Puerto Rico with thousands of dollars being donated to charity work, at the request of Roberto Clemente.
 This season the Pirates won the NL East pennant but were eventually eliminated by the Cincinnati Reds.

 The following season, Clemente lead the Prates to another World Series beating the Orioles.
-Clemente received the World Series Most Valuable Player Award after his amazing efforts.
+He received the World Series' Most Valuable Player Award after his amazing efforts.

 In Clemente's final baseball season of his life he recorded his 3,000th hit in the 4th inning of the September 30th, 1972 game against the New York Mets.
 This would be his last regular season at-bat hit.
-His final game was October 11th, 1972 against the Cincinnati Red's Stadium.
+His final game was October 11th, 1972 against the Cincinnati Red's.

 Clemente was not only known for his baseball talent, he was also known for giving back to the community.
 He was very involved in delivering relief packages to to the people of Managua, Nicaragua after they were affected by a earthquake.
 Clemente learned that some of the aid packages weren't making it to the victims so he accompanied the team to Nicaragua on the 4th relief flight on New Years Eve.
 The plane crashed due to mechanical errors, and Roberto Clemente and the four others on the plane died.
 The baseball world was forever changed.

-Clemente not only shaped the game of baseball, he shaped Pittsburgh and Puerto Rico.
+Roberto Clemente not only shaped the game of baseball, he shaped Pittsburgh and Puerto Rico.
 He supported his Latino community and Pittsburgh community with full efforts.
-To learn more about the rich historical connection of the Latino community to the sport of baseball, head over to Cafe con Leche's blog.